roihezkiyahu/HITL-demo/blog_post.md

 - **Conversation history is preserved** across approval and rejection cycles
 - **Tool calls are never executed twice** because execution only proceeds after human decision
 - **Multiple sessions can run in parallel** each with its own thread ID

-For the CLI in `cli_demo.py`, a single thread ID is used per session.
-For Streamlit in `streamlit_demo.py`, each session gets a unique thread ID.
-This allows the same agent instance to handle multiple concurrent users without state collision.

 ---